Casa D'Angelo

 The Wine List in Context

-The wine program runs to 435 selections and an inventory of approximately 3,500 bottles, with a pricing structure that carries a range across multiple tiers rather than clustering at any single price point.
+The wine program is a notable part of the experience, with a pricing structure that carries a range across multiple tiers rather than clustering at any single price point.
 Italy and California appear as the list's primary strengths.
-For a restaurant at the €€ dining tier in a small Abruzzese village, a cellar of that depth signals genuine investment in the wine side of the operation.
+For a restaurant at the €€ dining tier in a small Abruzzese village, that level of depth signals genuine investment in the wine side of the operation.
 Abruzzo's own contribution to Italian wine, particularly Montepulciano d'Abruzzo and Trebbiano d'Abruzzo, provides obvious regional pairing logic for the food, and a list of this breadth should offer adequate options across both those categories and beyond.
 The €€ pricing bracket on the wine side suggests accessible entry points alongside more serious bottles.

 For the wider picture of Italian fine dining across the country's most decorated addresses, our coverage extends to Dal Pescatore in Runate, Enrico Bartolini in Milan, Piazza Duomo in Alba, Atelier Moessmer Norbert Niederkofler in Brunico, Quattro Passi in Marina del Cantone, Uliassi in Senigallia, Casa Perbellini 12 Apostoli in Verona, and Reale in Castel di Sangro, which is Abruzzo's most decorated table and offers a useful reference point for what the region's cooking looks like at its most technically ambitious tier.